BAS has upgraded to an exclusive .CPA domain. Be sure to bookmark our new URL.

 Despite being exempt from paying federal taxes, most not-for-profit organizations (including charitable nonprofits) must file a Form 990 (Return of Organization Exempt from Income Tax Form) with the IRS each year.

-As experts in the preparation and filing of Form 990 returns and supporting schedules, BAS Accounting Services’ skilled tax professionals serve as a vital tax compliance resource for the management, officers and financial authorities for not-for-profit organizations throughout the U.S.
+As experts in the preparation and filing of Form 990 returns and supporting schedules, our CPA firm's skilled tax professionals serve as a vital tax compliance resource for the management, officers and financial authorities for not-for-profit organizations throughout the U.S.

 About Form 990 Returns